evaherbst/Blender_remeshing_guide/README.md

 *For all of these steps, you need to make sure your object is selected.
 ___
 ### Full Remeshing
 Instead of cleaning your mesh (see below) you can just remesh the entire mesh.
 This is useful but might also cause loss of thin structures, geometry etc. Therefore, if you choose this option, carefully check your model to ensure no features have been smoothed over.
 In general I have found the **voxel remesher** to work well.
+However, if your mesh has big holes the remesher doesn't work well, so fix those first.

 **Voxel Remesher**
 In object mode, press F3 to bring up the search bar, then type in "voxel remesh".
 The voxel remesher will create a new mesh based on the volume of your old mesh, ensuring even vertex spacing (which is really useful for FEA analyses).
+*If you want more control over the voxel remesher, select your object, go to sculpt mode, then click the tool symbol on the right hand side of the screen.
+Scroll down to "remesh" (and make sure dyntopo is not checked).
+Here you can choose voxel size etc, and can even use the eye dropper tool to choose another object as a reference for voxel size.
+Note that the resulting mesh will be a quad mesh, so if you use a triangulated mesh as a reference, you won't necessarily end up with the same sized triangles.
+In that case it's sometimes easiest to just adjust the voxel size values instead of using a reference mesh.*

 **Voxel Remesher via Remesh Modifier**
 For a bit more control over the voxel modifier, you can apply it via the **remesh modifier** in object mode.
 This can be found under the modifier tab under the wrench symbol when the object is highlighted in the object hierarchy.